dhagmann/deliberation-assets/projects/constructive_disagreement/so_good/gesture_match.md

 type: multipleChoice
 ---

-## How well would you say they match?
+## How well would you say your description matches the one your partner gave?

-Use this standard scale about agreement where "Strongly Agree" means they match very well and "Strongly Disagree" means they are not matching much at all.

 ---

-- Strongly Disagree
-- Disagree
+- Does not match at all
-- Slightly Disagree
+- Matches slightly
-- Neutral
+- Matches moderately well
-- Slightly Agree
-- Agree
+- Matches very well
-- Strongly Agree
+- Perfect match